HazyResearch/deepdive/doc/configuration.md

 This document contains the description of each configuration directive that can be specified in an application configuration file.

+As a remark, from version [0.8](0.8.0-alpha.md), the user application is described in the [`app.ddlog` file](deepdiveapp.md).
+Therefore, the configuration file `deepdive.conf` described here doesn't have to be used.
+However, during a call of `deepdive compile`, the `app.ddlog` and `deepdive.conf` files are combined and compiled together.
+It is then possible to specify some parameters, arguments or tasks in the `deepdive.conf` file, in addition to the main structure of the application written in DDlog, and both of them will be considered by DeepDive.

 ## Overview of configuration structure

 **Global section**: all application configuration directives described in the rest of the document